Last Updated on March 18, 2021 by Julia Wilson

 A cat with on a stone dissolving diet will need a follow-up appointment 3-4 weeks after commencing the diet to check the stones are dissolving.

-Diagnostic workup will include a urinalysis to look for the presence of stones and measure urine pH as well as x-ray or ultrasound to look for stones in the bladder.
+Diagnostic workup will include a urinalysis to look for the presence of stones and measure urine pH as well as an x-ray or ultrasound to look for stones in the bladder.

 If the stone does not seem to be dissolving after a reasonable time, it may require surgical removal.